 On 1 February 2024 specific funds were transferred from the Company to other abrdn Group undertakings as part of creating the sale perimeter for the abrdn UK and European Private Equity business.
-These were transferred at market value (£6,386k) on 1 February 2024 realising a gain on sale on transfer.
+These were transferred at market value (£1,069k) on 1 February 2024.
 The mandate transfers out of the Company are not considered to be a business unit and consequently no discontinued operations note has been presented.